data-tsunami/ansible-hadoop-cluster/README.md

 Setup a Hadoop cluster on CentOS 6.4 servers.

-There are a lot of hardcoded stuff, but I share this as an exampe of what Andible can do (and how to do it).
+This playbook:

-Requires a working http proxy (like Squid) to speedup installs, and a exported NFS, to centralize Hadoops logs, and some binaries downloables from an HTTP server (JDK RPMs and Hadoop .tgz).
+- configures CentOS to use a http proxy (like Squid) to speedup installs of RPMs
+- mounts a NFS share (it's up to you to setup the NFS server) to centralize Hadoops logs
+- install Java and Hadoop.

+You must have:

+ - a NFS server: it's up to you to setup the NFS server, and export a share as read-write
+ - a web server with Sun/Oracle JDK 1.6u31 64bits + Hadoop binaries

-The customizations are loaded from local.yml (see local.yml.example)
+The customizations are loaded from local.yml (see local.yml.example).

 ## Already done